 One of the most significant impacts of Bitcoin trading is on the Hungarian forint.
 The forint is currently the weakest it has been against the euro since 2013, and many attribute this to the growing popularity of Bitcoin.
 As more and more people invest in Bitcoin, they are selling their forints to buy the currency.
 This has caused the value of the forint to plummet, and it is likely that this trend will continue as Bitcoin becomes more popular.

 The other major impact of Bitcoin trading in Hungary is on inflation.
 Due to the way Bitcoin is created, there is a limited supply of the currency.
 As demand for Bitcoin grows, the price of the currency will increase.
-This could lead to inflation in Hungary, as more people will want to buy goods and services with Bitcoin instead of forints.
+This could lead to inflation in Hungary, as more people will want to buy goods and service with Bitcoin instead of forints.

 While the impacts of Bitcoin trading in Hungary are still relatively small, they are likely to grow as the currency becomes more popular.
 For now, the Hungarian economy is adjusting to this new form of currency, and it remains to be seen how it will be affected in the long run.